innopreneur/tannatci/README.md

 :robot: Automated condition-based DEX trading :rocket: 🛸

-> 🖲 🕹 Landing page for tannatci https://dsfdsf.com
+🖲 🕹 Demo for the tannatci app https://tannatci.com

 ### This project is developed as part of ETHBerlin Hackathon.